fl-hub/fl-hub/README.md

 <h1 align="center">Hi 👋, I'm Fábio A. S. Leite</h1>
 <h3 align="center">I am a chemist/material scientist getting his feet into Data Science and learning code.
 My passion is to make ideas become real things we can use and improve our lives!
-Check out my github for profile, it might have something to help you out or drop me a email, I might be able to help out with our project! </h3>
+Check out my github profile, it might have something to help you out or drop me a email, I might be able to help out with our project! </h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=fl-hub&label=Profile%20views&color=0e75b6&style=flat" alt="fl-hub" /> </p>